1. Overview

 JSONArray ja = new JSONArray(list);

-Now our JSONArray consists of:
+Now our JSONArray consists of the following:

 ["California","Texas","Hawaii","Alaska"]